kevgo/text-runner/textrun-shell/README.md

 </a>

-It ignores dollar signs at the beginning of lines, which indicate a shell prompt.
-You can document the expected output of the shell command.
-For example, the command above should print:
+Dollar signs at the beginning of lines indicating a shell prompt are ignored.
+You can document the expected output of the last shell command run using the
+<b textrun="action/short-name">exec-output</b> action.
+For example, the command
+above should print:

 <a textrun="run-in-textrun">